will-mei/cfiojobs/README.md

             -e             make examples of config file (when they do not exist) -v, --version  show version info

-    If an option requires an argument to work, you are not allowed to combine it with other options you can use :
+    If an option requires an argument to work, you are not allowed to combine it with other options, you can use :

             ./cfiojobs -g <group name> -f -c